CSC207-UofT/course-project-ask-the-magic-conch-shell/phase1/Design Document.md

 `3.
 Design Patterns`

-1. **Dependency-Injection:** With the implementation of MongoDBGateway, we refactored the code from phase0 using the dependency-injection design pattern.
+1. **Dependency-Injection:** With the implementation of com.bookSystem.mongoDBGateway, we refactored the code from phase0 using the dependency-injection design pattern.
 We first created three interfaces for three gateway class, then we 'injected' these interfaces into our use cases, so that our use cases are able to **call methods from gateway without the violation of clean architecture principles.** More specifically, we split our original UserManger into two new use cases: DBUserManager